Brad-99/Restaurant-Android-App/README.md

 # Restaurant Searcher Android App

 Welcome to the README.md file for the Restaurant Searcher Android App project.
-This mobile app is specifically designed for Users in Newcastle to conveniently explore and discover local restaurants.
+This mobile app is specifically designed for Users in Newcastle area to conveniently explore and discover local restaurants.
 The project is structured with a client-server architecture, dividing the development into three main parts: frontend, backend, and database.

 ## Architecture